New World vulture: Taxonomy and systematics

 The family Cathartidae was introduced (as the subfamily Cathartinae) by the French ornithologist Frédéric de Lafresnaye in 1839.
-The New World vultures comprise seven species in five genera.
-The genera are Coragyps, Cathartes, Gymnogyps, Sarcoramphus, and Vultur.
+The New World vultures comprise seven species in five genera, being Coragyps, Cathartes, Gymnogyps, Sarcoramphus, and Vultur.
 Of these, only Cathartes is not monotypic.
 The family's scientific name, Cathartidae, comes from cathartes, Greek for "purifier".
-Although New World vultures have many resemblances to Old World vultures they are not very closely related.
-Rather, they resemble Old World vultures because of convergent evolution.
-Phylogenetic analyses including all Cathartidae species found two primary clades: (1) black vulture (Coragyps atratus) together with the three Cathartes species (lesser C. burrovianus and greater C. melambrotus yellow-headed vultures, and turkey vulture C. aura), and (2) king vulture (Sarcoramphus papa), California (Gymnogyps californianus) and Andean (Vultur gryphus) condors.
+Although New World vultures and Old World vultures are not very closely related, they share many resemblances because of convergent evolution.
+Phylogenetic analyses including all Cathartidae species found two primary clades.
+The first consists of black vultures (Coragyps atratus) together with the three Cathartes species (lesser yellow-headed vultures (C. burrovianus), greater yellow-headed vultures (C. melambrotus), and turkey vultures (C. aura)), while the second consists of king vultures (Sarcoramphus papa), California condors (Gymnogyps californianus) and Andean condors (Vultur gryphus).

 New World vultures were traditionally placed in a family of their own in the Falconiformes.
 However, in the late 20th century some ornithologists argued that they are more closely related to storks on the basis of karyotype, morphological, and behavioral data.
 Thus some authorities placed them in the Ciconiiformes with storks and herons; Sibley and Monroe (1990) even considered them a subfamily of the storks.
 This was criticized, and an early DNA sequence study was based on erroneous data and subsequently retracted.
 There was then an attempt to raise the New World vultures to the rank of an independent order, Cathartiformes, not closely associated with either the birds of prey or the storks and herons.

-However, recent multi-locus DNA studies on the evolutionary relationships between bird groups indicate that New World vultures are related to the other birds of prey, excluding the Falconidae which are distantly related to other raptors, and are not close to storks.
-In this analysis, the New World vultures should be part of a new order Accipitriformes instead, or perhaps as part of an order (Cathartiformes) closely related to, but distinct from, other birds of prey (besides falcons).
-New World vultures are a sister group to Accipitriformes when the latter is viewed as a group consisting of Accipitridae, the osprey and secretarybird.
+Recent multi-locus DNA studies on the evolutionary relationships between bird groups indicate that New World vultures are related to the other birds of prey, excluding the Falconidae.
+This analysis argues that New World vultures should either be a part of a new order Accipitriformes or part of an order (Cathartiformes) closely related to, but distinct from, other birds of prey.
+New World vultures are a sister group to Accipitriformes, a group consisting of Accipitridae, the osprey and secretarybird.
 Both groups are basal members of the recently recognized clade Afroaves.